-DIGA301 Advanced Digital Arts I (3 credits)
+DIGA301 Advanced Digital Arts (3 credits)

-Advanced Digital Arts I is a studio course that introduces students to the history, theories and fundamental concepts of 3D data capture, 3D modeling and rendering, and 3D prototyping and fabrication.
-Projects are given to engage students in the technical, conceptual, and aesthetic aspects of digital media.
-Students will employ a diverse range of techniques, software tools, and hardware.
-They will become familiar with contemporary artistic and engineering processes involving the use of the computer and/or other technologies.
-The class will consist of hands-on experimentation and production supplemented by slide lectures, videos, visiting artists, and academic research.
-(Prerequisites: DIGA 101, DIGA 201) \Studio Fee
+This course introduces students to the methods and techniques of 3D modeling and rendering, and 3D prototyping and fabrication using a 3D printer.
+Projects are given to engage students in the technical, conceptual, and aesthetic aspects of creating digital 3D forms for print and presentation and 3D printing.
+The class will consist of previsualization, hands-on experimentation, and production supplemented by lectures and demonstrations.
+(Prerequisite: DIGA 201) Studio Fee management, animation and the graphic interface.
+(Prerequisite: DIGA222) Studio Fee